Art Nouveau: Secession in Bohemia, Moravia and Slovakia

 The most notable Secession buildings in Prague are examples of total art with distinctive architecture, sculpture and paintings.
 The main railway station (1901–1909) was designed by Josef Fanta and features paintings of Václav Jansa and sculptures of Ladislav Šaloun and Stanislav Sucharda along with other artists.
-The Municipal House (1904–1912) was designed by Osvald Polívka and Antonín Balšánek, painted by famous Czech painter Alphonse Mucha and features sculptures of Josef Mařatka and Ladislav Šaloun.
+The Municipal House (1904–1912) was designed by Osvald Polívka and Antonín Balšánek, painted by the Czech painter Alphonse Mucha and features sculptures of Josef Mařatka and Ladislav Šaloun.
 Polívka, Mařatka, and Šaloun simultaneously cooperated in the construction of New City Hall (1908–1911) along with Stanislav Sucharda, and Mucha later painted St. Vitus Cathedral's stained glass windows in his distinctive style.

 The most important Czech architect of this period was Jan Kotěra, who studied in Vienna under Otto Wagner.
 His best-known works are the Peterka House at 12 Wenceslas Square in Prague (1899–1900), the National House in Prostějov (1905–1907) and the Museum of Eastern Bohemia in Hradec Králové (1909–1912).
 Many important Vienesse architects were born in Moravia or Austrian Silesia, like Josef Hoffmann, Hubert Gessner, Joseph Maria Olbrich and Leopold Bauer.

 The style of combining Hungarian Szecesszió and national architectural elements was typical for a Slovak architect Dušan Jurkovič.
 His most original works are the Cultural House in Szakolca (now Skalica in Slovakia, 1905), the buildings of spa in Luhačovice (now Czech Republic) in 1901–1903 and 35 war cemeteries near Nowy Żmigród in Galicia (now Poland), most of them heavily influenced by local Lemko (Rusyn) folk art and carpentry (1915–1917).